How to Prepare for Divorce: Divorce Advice for Stay-At-Home Moms

-Anything that you can do to shift your attention from the divorce will help.
-Finding things to enjoy will help you to let go of the hurt and pain and refocus on something positive.
+Anything you can do to shift your attention from the divorce will help.
+Finding things to enjoy will help you let go of the hurt and pain and refocus on something positive.

 Most people have concerns about money when going through a divorce.
 However, I often see the most significant fear from stay-at-home moms who have depended on their spouse's income to support them.

 Use the following tips to simplify the process and stay on track with your finances.

 If you do not currently have a bank account in your name, now is the time to get one.
 Put money aside in preparation.
-If you are the one planning to ask for the divorce, it's essential to be financially prepared for what may happen after you ask for the divorce.
-In some cases, the other spouse can make it very difficult to access money.
+If you plan to ask for a divorce, it's essential to be financially prepared for what may happen after you ask for the divorce.
+The other spouse can make it very difficult to access money in some cases.
 While you can work through the courts to get access, it won't happen overnight.
-Make sure that you have some money set aside that you can live on and pay attorney fees if you need to.
+Make sure that you have some money set aside to live on and pay attorney fees if you need to.

-Your credit score is vital for a lot of reasons but will be especially crucial if you need to refinance your house as part of your settlement.
+Your credit score is vital for many reasons but will be especially crucial if you need to refinance your house as part of your settlement.
 The earlier you start taking control of your credit, the better off you'll be.
 Begin by requesting a copy of your credit report.
 Review it for accuracy, and if there are any inaccuracies, dispute each of them.

-If you do not currently have a credit card account that is in your name only, open one.
-Begin making small purchases on the card and pay it off in full every month.
+If you do not currently have a credit card account in your name only, open one.
+Begin making small purchases on the card and pay them off in full every month.
 This will help build your credit history if you don't have much of one.